 Pen down a Plan for Personal Development

-After you have already experimented with few basic Scrum techniques, it is essential to visualise personal development aspects properly.
+After you have already experimented with a few basic Scrum techniques, it is essential to visualise personal development properly.
 For example, after a couple of years, you would like to be in a Scrum Master’s role, helping your Organization radically re-imagine the kind of work done.
 A clear, crisp and well-designed plan is also vital for your mental health in the long run, which would help you progress further in your career.

 Under the personal development plan, you can consider:

 - Smartly prioritising those goals